-Keshet works for a world in which all Jewish organizations and communities are strengthened by LGBT inclusive policy, programming, culture, and leadership and where Jews of all sexual orientations and gender identities can live fully integrated Jewish lives.
+Keshet works for a world in which all Jewish organizations and communities are strengthened by LGBTQ inclusive policy, programming, culture, and leadership and where Jews of all sexual orientations and gender identities can live fully integrated Jewish lives.

-We work to create a community that does more than tolerate or accept LGBT Jews.
+We work to create a community that does more than tolerate or accept LGBTQ Jews.
 We envision a future where the ethos of justice, caring, and inclusion that encapsulates the best of Jewish tradition is seen and felt by all Jewish youth and adults – gay, lesbian, bisexual, straight, and/or transgender.
 This is what we are doing to bring us to this day.

 From social events to education to activism, we have something for everyone!
 Tell us what you are interested in and we’ll take it from there.

 Even as he opens others’ eyes to the transgender experience, Mohamed explores his own ideas of intersectional queer identity— and offers important support in inclusive…

 Assigned female at birth, Hunter Keith, 17, has felt himself to be a boy since fifth grade.
 By seventh grade